joshkehn/blog/2013/4.April/bitcoins.md

 ## I Don't Want To Mine, Gimme BTC

-If you don't want to mine bitcoins yourself, you can buy them on an exchange like (Mt.
-Gox)[https://mtgox.com/](80% of bitcoin trading done here) or accept them as payment for a good or service using something like (Coinbase)[https://coinbase.com/].
+If you don't want to mine bitcoins yourself, you can buy them on an exchange like [Mt.
+Gox](https://mtgox.com/) (80% of bitcoin trading done here) or accept them as payment for a good or service using something like [Coinbase](https://coinbase.com/).
 Want to see something crazy?
 Check out this [graph of the market price (USD)][blockchain: market-price] by [blockchain.info][blockchain].
 They also have a [ton of other bitcoin charts you might be interested in][blockchain: charts].

 Now that you have some BTC let's see what you can do with them.